Application Porting

 make qemu

-If you want to test only in the terminal, run:
+If you only want to test in the Redox terminal interface, run:

 make qemu gpu=no